accuknox/help/docs/saas/registry-scan.md

-Accuknox CSPM tool provides with registry scan where the user can onboard their Docker Hub, Nexus, GCR, and ECR registries.
+AccuKnox CSPM tool provides with registry scan where the user can onboard their Docker Hub, Nexus, GCR, and ECR registries.
 Once the registry is onboarded, the scanning of the registry starts automatically in the background.
 After the scanning is completed, the findings will be populated in the registry scan dashboard.

 **Registry Onboarding:**